sukoneck/resume/index.md

  * Awarded the west coast offices' **Consultant of the Year** and selected for a **mentorship program** with executive leadership
  * Created two year migration roadmap for leading credit union by **partnering with IT and business leadership**.
 Implemented custom migration pipeline to satisfy security, audit, and risk requirements resulting in a five-epic scrum template. **Developed future-state architecture** and business continuity designs for more than 50 applications. **Led as many as 15 concurrent application teams** of up to 10 dedicated consulting and client resources to migrate applications from on-premises locations to a **hybrid of Azure regions and colocations**.
 Culminated in leading **more than 60 resources** through the migration of 15 core banking applications in a single weekend with no critical incidents
  * Executed all requirements gathering, design, and implementation of a data center migration for a healthcare analytics company. **Salvaged the project from behind schedule** and finished in four weeks. **Built and installed all infrastructure** in the new colocation including VMware cluster, Dell storage array, and Cisco switch stack. **Designed network segmentation** for future-state systems. **Planned and led production cutover** to new systems.
 Concurrently **seperated all user systems from parent company** by executing Active Directory, network, DNS, VPN, and VOIP migrations while also hiring and training a Sysadmin
  * Developed custom analysis tool to determine the appropriate hosting model for an application given its technical, risk, and cost factors, then rank the results to report risk and reward.
-Employed tool against over 50 applications and 5 clients
+Successfully employed tool against over 50 applications and 5 clients
- * Evaluated 15 information security tools on their inherent effectiveness and current implementations for the CISO at a leading healthcare insurer
+ * Evaluated 12 information security tools on their inherent effectiveness and current implementations for a leading healthcare insurer
- * Built and configured a lab environment for the west coast offices comprised of servers, switches, and firewall with extended connectivity to networks in Azure and AWS.
+ * Built and configured a lab environment with connectivity to networks in Azure and AWS.
 Led POCs for container orchestrators like Docker Swarm and for server migration tools such as Zerto and Azure Site Recovery

 **Network and System Administrator**,  Safety Services Company,  Tempe AZ,  Apr 2013 - Sept 2014

  * Managed NOC hardware relocation and datacenter rack reconstruction to improve disaster recovery
  * Implemented VMware ESXi/vCenter and expanded SAN storage to accommodate growth while cutting costs
- * Security and systems administrator of Active Directory, Exchange, Dynamics Great Plains, SharePoint, Lync, and user provisioning in a multiple domain network
+ * Administered Active Directory, Exchange, Dynamics Great Plains, SharePoint, Lync, and user provisioning in a multiple domain network
  * Trained and led a team of three desktop support technicians with a high end user/technician ratio
  * Implemented and documented SOP for all desktop support issues including escalation
  * Orchestrated enterprise reimage of desktops to standardize and ease administration